 Elektrárny Opatovice (EOP)

 supplies thermal energy for more than 60,000 households in the Hradec Králové – Pardubice – Chrudim area and also for several hundred organisations such as industrial enterprises and administrative, commercial, sport, health and cultural facilities.
 Elektrárny Opatovice’s heat supply system is comprised of approximately 300 km of heat supply networks.

 EOP operates 6 units with a total installed heat capacity of 927 MWth and a total installed electrical capacity of 378 MWe that supply altogether up to 2,100 GWh of electricity, which is approximately one third of the demand in the Hradec Králové region.
 The power station also has the capacity to supply balancing power, which helps to balance supply and demand in the Czech electricity grid, and it is able to operate in island mode and continue providing power to a specified area in case of collapse of the whole electricity grid.

 more on www.eop.cz

 More on www.pltep.cz

 is an important heat producer in the northern Bohemian region.
 It supplies almost 1.5 PJ of heat to more than 30,000 households in Most and Litvínov, and also to industrial enterprises, schools, health facilities, offices and various institutions.
 Part of the thermal energy is sold to the networks of third-party heat distributors.
-The length of United Energy’s heat distribution network, owned by 100% daughters company Severočeská teplárenská, totals more than 140 km of distribution pipes.
+The length of United Energy’s heat distribution network, owned by its subsidiary Severočeská teplárenská, totals more than 140 km of distribution pipes.

 more on www.ue.cz